Mission and Charitable Purpose

 Q: Does a Seed Savers Exchange annual membership run on a calendar year?

-A: No, an annual membership in SSE is comprised of the Seed Savers Exchange Yearbook and The Heritage Farm Companion series (Spring, Summer, and Harvest editions).
+A: No, an annual membership in SSE is comprised of the Seed Savers Exchange Yearbook and The Heritage Farm Companion series (Spring, Summer, Harvest, and Winter editions).
 You can join at any time of the year, and your membership will start with the most recent publication.
-Once you receive all four publications, you'll receive a notice to renew your membership.
+Once you receive all five publications, you'll receive a notice to renew your membership.
 In your first year as a member, you may get a renewal notice before a full calendar year has passed.
 After that, your renewal notice will always come at the same time each year.
 Learn more about becoming a member.

 Q: I don't have any seeds to share.
 Can I still be a member of Seed Savers Exchange?

 A: Yes!
 We have two types of members: Listed Members and Non-Listed Members.
 Listed Members are those who list their seeds in the annual Yearbook.
 Non-Listed Members don’t have seeds listed in the Yearbook.
 All members—whether listed or not—directly support our mission.
 As a nonprofit organization, we depend on member support to fund our ongoing preservation efforts.

 Q: I have seeds I want to share.
 How do I do that?

 A: By becoming a member you can list your seeds in the Yearbook.
 Information for current SSE members who have not listed seeds before is mailed in September.
 Members who have listed seeds in the last two years will receive paperwork in the mail in September that they can fill out with their seed varieties.
 In either case, the paperwork must be returned to our office by early November.
 The information from everyone's listing forms is compiled into the Yearbook, which is mailed in January each year.
 Also, members can access the online yearbook and/or update their listings online by clicking here.